princenyeche/jiraone/report.md

     PROJECT.get_all_roles_for_projects(pull="active", user_type="atlassian")
 ```

-* generate a report, get all attachments per issue on a project or search for projects and get all attachment urls
+* Generate a report, get all attachments per issue on a project or search for projects and get all attachment urls

 ```python
 from jiraone import LOGIN, PROJECT